 Additional Resources in the Transcription Area:

-Editing: You can directly edit the transcribed text, fix words, add punctuation, or format with bold, italics, and underline.
+Editing: You can directly edit the transcribed text, fixing words, adding punctuation, or formatting with bold, italics, and underline.

-Cost: Transcription in this area has a fixed cost of 5 credits per run, plus a variable cost of 0.03 credits per second of audio/video.
-The total cost will be shown.
+Cost: Transcription in this area has a fixed cost of 5 credits per action, plus a variable cost of 0.03 credits per second of audio/video.
+The total generation cost will be shown.

 Output Options:

-Copy: Copies all transcribed text to the clipboard.
+Copy: Copies all the transcribed text to your clipboard.

 Download (TXT): Downloads the transcription as a plain text file (.txt).

-View as HTML: Lets you see the HTML code of the transcription.
+View in HTML: Lets you see the transcription's HTML code.

 Delete: Removes the generated transcription.

-Tip: Always check your file’s format and size before you upload to make sure it’s compatible.
+Tip: Always check your file's format and size before uploading to make sure it's compatible.

-Another flexible way to transcribe files is by using the AI Copilot chat feature together with the Knowledge Base.
-This method lets you not only transcribe but also interact with the audio’s content, ask for summaries, analyses, or answers to specific questions based on the file.
+Another flexible way to transcribe files is by using the chat feature together with the Knowledge Base.
+This method lets you not only transcribe but also interact with the audio content, asking for summaries, analysis, or answers to specific questions based on the file.

 How to Access and Use: